deepeshthekop/dh-key-exchange/README.md

 ## Conclusion

-In this project I've implemented a basic version of Diffie-Hellman key exchange algorithm, which can be quite usefull for those who wants to have a real-life example of this process right on their screen.
+In this project we've implemented a basic version of Diffie-Hellman key exchange algorithm, which can be quite usefull for those who wants to have a real-life example of this process right on their screen.

-I've also made some pretty complex custom animations to make this proccess funnier and more visual and developed pop-up warning window to make sure that message won't be decrypted twice.
+We've also made some pretty complex custom animations to make this proccess funnier and more visual and developed pop-up warning window to make sure that message won't be decrypted twice.

-You can check this app live on GitHub Pages [here](https://kr4chinin.github.io/dh-key-exchange/).
+You can check this app live on GitHub Pages [here](https://group-10-dh-key-exchange.vercel.app/).